bitnami/charts/bitnami/kong/README.md

 ### To 2.0.0

-PostgreSQL and Cassandra dependency versions were bumped to new major versions, `9.x.x` and `6.x.x` respectively.
+PostgreSQL and Cassandra dependencies versions were bumped to new major versions, `9.x.x` and `6.x.x` respectively.
 Both of these include breaking changes and hence backwards compatibility is no longer guaranteed.

-Depending on your backend, you may refer to the [PostgreSQL Upgrade Notes](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#900) or the [Cassandra Upgrade Notes](https://github.com/bitnami/charts/tree/master/bitnami/cassandra#to-600) to properly migrate your data to this new version.
+In order to properly migrate your data to this new version:

+* If you were using PostgreSQL as your database, please refer to the [PostgreSQL Upgrade Notes](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#900).

+* If you were using Cassandra as your database, please refer to the [Cassandra Upgrade Notes](https://github.com/bitnami/charts/tree/master/bitnami/cassandra#to-600).